Skip to contents

 #> 4 2019-03-01 00:00:00 DEMO_02 sma_10 68.2 sma_10

-The wide pulse view is useful for debugging and future model-style workflows.
+The wide pulse view is useful for debugging and ML-style row-per-observation workflows.
 It contains one OHLCV block and one feature block for each instrument.
 OHLCV columns use {instrument_id}__ohlcv_{field}.
 Feature columns use {instrument_id}__feature_{feature_id}.
-A feature map can filter and order feature columns, but it does not rename wide columns to aliases.
+A feature map filters and orders feature columns, using aliases as the wide feature keys.

 ledgr_pulse_wide(pulse, features)